Agrim1305/Agrim1305/README.md

 #About Me:
-I'm currently working on<br>A full-stack Web Development project that integrates interactive UI/UX, dynamic databases, and API-driven data visualization to create responsive and scalable user experiences.<br><br>🤝 I'm looking to collaborate on<br>Innovative full-stack applications, AI/ML-integrated web tools, and projects that bridge tech with real-world communities, such as sports or education.<br><br>❓ I'm looking for help with<br>Advanced backend optimization, DevOps, and securing production-grade web applications.<br><br>🌱 I'm currently learning<br>React & Next.js for performant frontend development<br><br>Node.js, Express, and MongoDB/MySQL for backend services<br><br>Basics of AI integration into web platforms (e.g., ChatGPT API, recommendation systems)<br><br>💬 Ask me about<br>Full-stack web apps with authentication & API integration<br><br>Managing tech projects alongside being a student and club president<br><br>How to go from idea → MVP → live deployment<br><br>⚡ Fun fact<br>I'm not just a developer—I coach tennis, run a university club, and write backend code that schedules lessons. 🎾💻
+I'm currently working on<br>A full-stack Web Development project that integrates interactive UI/UX, dynamic databases, and API-driven data visualization to create responsive and scalable user experiences.<br><br>I'm looking to collaborate on<br>Innovative full-stack applications, AI/ML-integrated web tools, and projects that bridge tech with real-world communities, such as sports or education.<br><br>I'm looking for help with<br>Advanced backend optimization, DevOps, and securing production-grade web applications.<br><br>I'm currently learning<br>React & Next.js for performant frontend development<br><br>Node.js, Express, and MongoDB/MySQL for backend services<br><br>Basics of AI integration into web platforms (e.g., ChatGPT API, recommendation systems)<br><br>Ask me about<br>Full-stack web apps with authentication & API integration<br><br>Managing tech projects alongside being a student and club president<br><br>How to go from idea → MVP → live deployment<br><br>Fun fact<br>I'm not just a developer—I coach tennis, run a university club, and write backend code that schedules lessons.

 ## Socials: